pachun/Courier/README.md

 require 'bubble-wrap/http'
 ```

 I'm having trouble automating that on gem inclusion.
-If anyone knows how, please send a pull request or let me know how - hello@nickpachulski.com.
+If anyone knows how, please send me a pull request or take the time to let me know how - hello@nickpachulski.com.

 --
 ###Models
-To illustrate most features succinctly:
+Here's a succinct illustration of most features:

 ```ruby
 class League < Courier::Base